Chart Color Schemes

 The level of cultural diversity witnessed in Orchard Hills was found to be above average when compared nationally for a number of language and cultural background related metrics

-Orchard Hills was found to be more culturally diverse than the vast majority of local markets, with 23.7% of its population born overseas and 24.6% speaking a language other than English at home.
-The main religion in Orchard Hills is Christianity, which makes up 75.9% of people in Orchard Hills, compared to 57.9% across Greater Sydney.
-In terms of ancestry, the top three represented groups in Orchard Hills are Australian (21.3%), English (19.1%), and Maltese (11.4%).
+Orchard Hills was found to be more culturally diverse than most local markets, with 23.7% of its population born overseas and 24.6% speaking a language other than English at home.
+The predominant religion in Orchard Hills is Christianity, accounting for 75.9% of the population, compared to 49.2% across Greater Sydney.
+Regarding ancestry, the top three groups are Australian (21.3%), English (19.1%), and Maltese (11.4%), which is significantly higher than the regional average of 1%.

 Frequently Asked Questions - Diversity